-The Center for Schools and Communities (CSC) maintains the State Office for PAT in Pennsylvania.
-CSC is responsible to develop, support and sustain high quality PAT programs by promoting fidelity to the PAT model, providing technical assistance to programs to support excellent, comprehensive services for all families, overseeing and guiding programs to achieve the PAT outcomes, and advocating for availability and accessibility of quality early care and education programs for families in the state.
+The Center for Schools and Communities (CSC) maintains the State Office for Pennsylvania’s Parents as Teachers (PAT).
+CSC is responsible to develop, support and sustain high-quality PAT programs by promoting fidelity to the PAT model, providing implementation support and technical assistance to programs to support comprehensive services for all families, overseeing and guiding programs to achieve the PAT outcomes with families.
+The PA PAT state office advocates for availability and accessibility of high quality, evidence-based home visiting and early care and education programs for families in the state.

-PAT affiliate programs have different homes in their communities which may include additional family support services, but maintain the same evidence-based PAT services.
+PAT affiliate programs have different homes in their communities that may include additional family support services but maintain the same evidence-based PAT services.

-Family Centers provide a framework for strengthening family by encouraging economic self-sufficiency, and assuring healthy development and access to healthcare services for children.
+Family Centers provide a framework for strengthening families by encouraging economic self-sufficiency and assuring healthy development and access to healthcare services for children.
 They promote positive child development through effective parenting, early intervention and outreach activities, and support and preserve the family unit as the children’s foundation for success.
 Family Centers provide a seamless, comprehensive, and easily accessed network of service for children.

-- Maternal Infant Early Childhood Home Visitation (MIECHV) administered through PA Office of Child Development and Early Learning (OCDEL)
+• Maternal Infant Early Childhood Home Visitation (MIECHV), PA Office of Child Development and Early Learning (OCDEL)

 • Health Services